sbealer/analyst-employment-test/README.md

   2. In which year did the company hire the most employees?
 Use SQL to determine and provide with answer.
   3. **Extra credit:**
     1. Join the projects table to the employees table to determine the name of the employee who has worked on the most projects.
 Use SQL to determine and provide with answer.
     2. Join the employees, salary and projects tables together to determine salary of the employee who has worked on the least amount of projects.

 3. **Using the orders, order_products, product and category tables:**
   1. In which year/month were the most products sold?
 How much simple revenue (sum of product_price for all items purchased that month) did the company earn?
   2. How many orders were placed in July 2015?
+Use SQL to determine and provide with answer.
+Use SQL to determine and provide with answer.
   3. Provide the customer_id of the customer who has the greatest number of purchases.
   4. **Extra credit:**
   	1. Which category has generated the most revenue of all time?